albi3ro/M4/_posts/2015-01-14-Spin-Chain-Prerequisities.md

 ### & And Operation and Computing Magnetization

-Once we have magnetization for a state (a conserved quantity), we also have magnetization squared for the diagonals.
+Once we have magnetization for a state, a conserved quantity, we also have magnetization squared for the diagonals.

 We could continue to look at the binary format of a number by calling `bin`, but that converts the number to an array of strings.
 So instead we want to perform bitwise operations to determine what the binary format looks like in terms of numbers.